 A St. Paul student group says students should have the freedom to decorate graduation caps and gowns in ways that celebrate their ethnicity.

-The student board also urged the district to avoid putting "strict limits" on how students choose to express their cultural identities, and suggested a policy change for 2018 saying that the district "encourages" students to express "ethnic traditions at graduation through wearing of visual representations of their culture."
+The student engagement board takes its proposal a few steps further by also urging the district to avoid putting "strict limits" on how students choose to express their cultural identities, and by suggesting it make a policy change for 2018 saying that the district "encourages" students to express "ethnic traditions at graduation through wearing of visual representations of their culture."

-Mary Vanderwert, one of three board members who will take a closer look at the suggestion, said she believed some boundaries would be needed.
-Colleague John Brodrick, citing instances in which students put inappropriate messages atop their caps, said he wants feedback from class advisers and others.
+Mary Vanderwert, one of three board members who will take a closer look at the proposed policy changes, said she believed some boundaries would have to be in place.
+Colleague John Brodrick, citing instances in which students put inappropriate messages atop their caps, and the desire for "dignified and well-run" events, said he wants feedback from class advisors and others.